Confused by all the Medicare Coverage Options?

 Download our Medicare Basics Flyer

 Medicare Part A: Hospital Insurance

-Once you turn 65, Medicare Part A is premium-free to most older Americans if you or your spouse worked for at least 10 years and paid Medicare taxes.
-Medicare is also available for people who get Social Security or Railroad Retirement Board disability insurance, and those with End-Stage Renal Disease (kidney failure) and Lou Gehrig’s disease (ALS).
+Once you turn 65, Medicare Part A is premium-free if you or your spouse worked for at least 10 years and paid Medicare taxes.
+Medicare is also available for people who get Social Security or Railroad Retirement Board disability insurance, and those with End-Stage Renal Disease (kidney failure) and amyotrophic lateral sclerosis (ALS), also called Lou Gehrig’s disease.